STEM Scale-Up Program Evaluation

 The purpose of the Iowa STEM Evaluation, formally known as the Iowa STEM Monitoring Project (ISMP), is to systematically observe a series of defined metrics and sources to examine changes regarding STEM education and economic development in Iowa centered on the activities of the Iowa Governor’s STEM Advisory Council.
 The ISMP is comprised of four components: 1) eighteen Iowa STEM Indicators; 2) the Statewide Survey of Public Attitudes Toward STEM; 3) a Statewide Student Interest Inventory; and 4) STEM Scale-Up program monitoring.

 Instructions for STEM Scale-Up Program Evaluation

-STEM Scale-Up Program evaluation is very important because it allows the STEM Council and Operations Center, Regional STEM Managers, educators and Scale-Up Program service providers to see the impact the exemplary STEM programs are making in the lives of Iowa's students.
+STEM Scale-Up Program evaluation is very important because it allows the STEM Council and Operations Center, Regional STEM Managers, educators and STEM Scale-Up Program program providers to see the impact the exemplary STEM programs are making in the lives of Iowa's students.

 2) Student Participant List (Click Here to Download Excel Template): to be completed at the end of the STEM Scale-Up Program (access code is in the Excel Template).

 Please contact Erin Heiden or Mitch Avery with questions about completing these two evaluation tasks.